Mix and Submission Guidelines

 Due to the degradation of lacquer discs from the moment they are cut, it is crucial that you have a pressing plant booked and ready to receive them as soon as we dispatch them with our courier.
 If you need any help with this please do not hesitate to call us.

-You will also need to have a matrix/catalogue number from the plant (for processing purposes) ready to be etched on to the disc before dispatch.
+You will also need to have a matrix/catalogue number (for identification purposes) ready to be etched on to the disc before dispatch.

 For a number of reasons, mainly record labels wanting their record to sound biggest on the radio/TV, there has been a rather sad trend in recent years for ever increasingly ‘loud’ or crushed/clipped, dynamically devoid masters.

 This increase in perceived volume comes at the cost of a loss of clarity, punch and depth as well as poorer stereo imaging and increased distortion.
-This is particularly problematic with the increasingly popular mp3 format due to the nature of the conversion process.
+This is particularly problematic with the popular MP3 format due to the nature of the conversion process.
+MP3 is a terrible sounding format; there is in fact no such thing as a good sounding MP3 due to its conversion/compression losses.
+It’s gradually losing its prominence but its replacements are not up to much either.
+Really PCM or DSD audio formats represent the best listening experience digitally available but they are still under utilised currently.